How we deal with parliamentary misconduct

 While we follow procedural fairness, we are not bound by the rules of evidence.
 This means:

-- their response will be considered in our report and it will be included alongside any findings.
+• their response will be considered in our report, and it may be included alongside any findings (responses that are deemed defamatory, baseless or which contain confidential information will not be published).

 Outcomes of investigations